enrico-lt/pg_admindb/README.md

 # Installation

+Copy all files in a directory of you server.
-Modify all parametes in the 'Configuration Parameters' section of each script
+Modify all parametes in the 'Configuration Parameters' section of each script.